 Most startups don’t understand what profit really means in business, some can run out of cash not just when they are unfunded, but when they receive too much and spend recklessly.

-Startups should learn how to plan finances from the very beginning.
+Startups should learn how to plan finances from the very beginning, which include knowing how to save money in business.

 In conclusion, if successful startups contribute hugely to every nations G.D.P and about 90% of them fail, founders of these startups should do a business assessment with this 12 reasons.